 Savanna in Carroll County, Illinois — The American Midwest (Great Lakes)

 Location.
-42° 5.664′ N, 90° 9.317′ W. Marker is in Savanna, Illinois, in Carroll County.
-Marker is at the intersection of 3rd Street and Madison Street, on the right when traveling north on 3rd Street.
+42° 6.075′ N, 90° 9.444′ W. Marker is in Savanna, Illinois, in Carroll County.
+Marker is at the intersection of East Main Street (U.S. 52) and Randolph Street, on the right when traveling north on East Main Street.
 Touch for map.
-Marker is at or near this postal address: 326 3rd Street, Savanna IL 61074, United States of America.
+Marker is in this post office area: Savanna IL 61074, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Savanna Community World War II Honor Roll (here, next to this marker); Savanna Public Library (here, next to this marker); Helen Scott Hay (a few steps from this marker); Pierce Wigwam (approx. half a mile away); Savanna Community Veterans Memorial (approx. 1.7 miles away); Plum River Falls (approx. 1.7 miles away); Lewistown Trail (approx. 5.8 miles away); Savanna Army Depot Activity (approx. 7.8 miles away).
+Savanna Community World War II Honor Roll (approx. half a mile away); Gettysburg Address (approx. half a mile away); Savanna Public Library (approx. half a mile away); Helen Scott Hay (approx. half a mile away); Plum River Falls (approx. Savanna Community Veterans Memorial (approx. 2.1 miles away); Lewistown Trail (approx. 6 miles away); Savanna Army Depot Activity (approx. 7.4 miles away).
 Touch for a list and map of all markers in Savanna.

 Credits.
 This page was last revised on October 9, 2019.
-It was originally submitted on September 3, 2013, by Paul Mayer of Savanna, Illinois.
-This page has been viewed 693 times since then and 13 times this year.
-Photos: 1, 2. submitted on September 3, 2013, by Paul Mayer of Savanna, Illinois. • Al Wolf was the editor who published this page.
+It was originally submitted on May 23, 2011, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 746 times since then and 48 times this year.
+Photos: 1, 2, 3. submitted on May 23, 2011, by William J. Toman of Green Lake, Wisconsin.